Saffron is one of the most expensive spices in the world! Learn how to use these beautiful red threads in your cooking and how to spot the fake stuff!

 You can find small packages of saffron at most groceries, including Bulk Barn (it’s not sold in bulk though).
 You can also find saffron at speciality Indian, Caribbean, Iranian, Spanish and Mediterranean stores.
 If you prefer to shop online, you can buy saffron from TheSpiceTrader.ca, SpiceTrekkers.com, or SilkRoadSpices.ca.
 I haven’t shopped from these online stores before, but I know other Canadian bloggers who recommend them.

-Some of the best saffron is said to come from La Mancha and Kashmir, but you find good quality saffron from various regions in India, Spain and Iran.
+Some of the best saffron is said to come from La Mancha and Kashmir, but you find good quality options from various regions in India, Spain and Iran.

-To keep your saffron fresh, store in an airtight container in a cool dark place for up to 6 months.
+To keep this spice fresh, store in an airtight container in a cool dark place for up to 6 months.

 This is not a sponsored post.